grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

    into the *.agr* file and a matching score is provided.
 Run: `plotms -i file.csv`.

 In each *TMPQCXMS/TMP.* file, a production run can be conducted by `qcxms -p` to test settings or take a look into the fragmentation processes in detail.
-Other `commandline`_ options are provided below.
+Other `qcxms_commandline`_ options are provided below.